Liverpool John Moore University – Solar Water HeatingHarry

-An integrated solar thermal solution has been supplied to meet the high demand for hot water at Liverpool John Moore University’s New City Centre Redmond Building,
+An integrated industrial solar thermal solution has been supplied to meet the high demand for hot water at Liverpool John Moore University’s New City Centre Redmond Building,

-Building services engineer Matt Ganley oversaw the installation: “We suggested a renewable hot water heating system to the university as the hot water load to the building was expected to be high and we needed to present an energy efficient, low NOX solution We also wanted to ensure the system would be resistant to legionella build-up.
+Building services engineer Matt Ganley oversaw the installation: “We suggested a commercial solar hot water heating system to the university as the hot water load to the building was expected to be high and we needed to present an energy efficient, low NOX solution We also wanted to ensure the system would be resistant to legionella build-up.

 Having worked with Lochinvar in the past and always found its products to be reliable, efficient and cost effective, its integrated solar water heating solution was our first choice.”